 Walk onto any busy warehouse floor, port terminal, or construction site and the safety challenge becomes immediately obvious.
 Forklifts are powerful, fast-moving machines operating in environments packed with people, shifting inventory, and unpredictable conditions.
-Despite decades of safety training and tightening regulations, forklift-related accidents remain one of the most frequent causes of serious workplace injury across industrial sectors.
+Despite decades of forklift safety training and regulations, forklift-related accidents remain one of the most frequent causes of serious workplace injury across industrial sectors.

 Mirrors, cameras, and basic sensors have all helped but none of them fully solve the problem.
 Each relies on the operator looking in the right direction at the right moment, or on environmental conditions cooperating.
 Radar does neither.
 It scans continuously, detects reliably across meaningful distances, and delivers alerts instantly regardless of lighting, dust, or weather.